 Tobacco users are at risk for coronary artery disease and other heart problems.

 Know the difference between good cholesterol and bad cholesterol.
 Then know where you stand.

-Of course exercise is good for your heart, but research shows lifting weights expands blood vessels and lowers resting blood pressure.
+Of course, exercise is good for your heart, but research shows that lifting weights expands blood vessels and lowers resting blood pressure.